 Residents are expected to hold a stable and consistent standard of behavior, before being accepted into the program.
 The Young Adult Program requires a willing, collaborative spirit, free from substances and ready to engage in growth, upon arrival.
 Residents with previous addiction issues are welcome to apply.
 These students will be required to sign a sobriety contract, attend support groups and see a counselor, weekly, as part of our program.
 Substance use in any form is grounds for immediate dismissal from the program.
 Residents managing issues, such as depression, anxiety, attention and organizational challenges are also welcome to apply.
 We require those students utilize our Clinical Support Services as an adjunct to the overall program.

 Admission to this program is selective and begins with an inquiry either by email to firstname.lastname@example.org or by calling our main office at 1-877-496-2463, where Admissions Counselors are available to answer your questions.
-Monthly tuition ranges from $5,900 - $7,400 and is dependent on the individual needs of the student.
+Monthly tuition is $7,500.
 Tuition includes room and board, all programming and educational costs and any clinical services, if needed, while a student is in residence.
 Please inquire for details on payment plans and possible financing strategies.
 Limited partial scholarships and sponsorships are available to residents who require assistance.